 ASCIS’ strong pursuit in dramatic art also includes a yearly musical featuring the elementary drama and music students.
 Recent productions have included The Lion King and Beauty and the Beast.
 This year, the students will be presenting Oliver.
 Students audition early in the school year and rehearsals start as early as November for the June presentation.

 ASCIS’ Visual Art program allows students to express themselves while discovering and interpreting the world around them.
 The program provides opportunities to practise and apply art concepts while promoting the development of creative and thinking skills.
 Students are challenged to master fundamental concepts with respect to the elements and principles of design.
-By creating personal works of art, students will problem solve, create and present, reflect and respond and analyse and explore.
+By creating personal works of art, students will problem solve, create, present, reflect, respond, analyse and explore.

 This creative process encourages students to produce artwork in a variety of two- and three-dimensional forms using drawing, painting, print-making, sculpting and media activities.
 It provides quality instruction, focuses on student strengths, captures student interest and identifies individual learning needs with ongoing feedback and assessment.